A few drinks out with clients, a glass of wine to unwind at night and brunch mimosas because, well, Sunday. Duh!

 Do you need to reevaluate your alcohol consumption?

-For many, drinking is part of your job.
+It's social.
+It's cultural.
+It's celebratory at times (we celebrated EVERYTHING in college, amiright?).
+It's part of your job.
 You know that the deal doesn't get closed in the boardroom; It gets closed at the bar.

 But, they say knowledge is power so let’s break down booze together and see where you stand.